Main Line (Seaboard Air Line Railroad): History

 By 1900, the Seaboard Air Line Railway was incorporated, which brought together the predecessor companies together and created the main line north of Camden, South Carolina.
 At this time, the company had leased the Florida Central and Peninsular Railroad (FC&P) network which expanded the system through Georgia and Florida.
 The Seaboard Air Line would fully not own the FC&P network until 1903.

 The Seaboard Air Line would run many historic passenger services over its main line, many of which ran from New York to Florida.
 Some of the Seaboard's passenger trains included the Florida and Metropolitan Limited, Atlanta Special, Suwanee River Special, Orange Blossom Special, Southern States Special, Cotton Blossom, Palmland, Silver Meteor, Silver Comet, Silver Star, Sunland, and Tidewater.

 Seaboard also had a number of fast, high-priority freight trains called Red Ball freights between various points on its system.
 However, from 1918 to 1966, a number of through freight trains instead ran the Andrews and Charleston Subdivisions between Hamlet, North Carolina and Savannah, Georgia to allow passenger trains to be prioritized on the main line.

 The Seaboard Air Line installed Centralized traffic control along the main line in the 1940s to improve efficiency.
 The Seaboard Air Line would also be the first railroad to install a talking hot box detector (the predecessor to the modern defect detector).
 This first talking hot box detector was installed on the main line in Riceboro, Georgia.

 In 1967, the Seaboard Air Line merged with their long-time rival, the Atlantic Coast Line Railroad (ACL).
 The ACL also had a main line running from Richmond, Virginia to Tampa, Florida that was roughly parallel to the SAL’s main line.
 The two main lines crossed each other in Chester, Savannah, Jacksonville, and Plant City.
 After the merger was complete, the company was named the Seaboard Coast Line Railroad (SCL), who largely retained both main lines in the combined network.
-To differentiate the two main lines, the Seaboard Coast Line designated the SAL’s main line as the S Line and the ACL’s main line as the A Line.
-The letter S was added as a prefix to the mileposts on the S Line (S was also added to the beginning of the pre-existing letter prefixes on the SAL’s branch lines).
+To differentiate the two main lines, the Seaboard Coast Line designated the SAL’s main line as the S-Line and the ACL’s main line as the A-Line.
+The letter S was added as a prefix to the mileposts on the S-Line (S was also added to the beginning of the pre-existing letter prefixes on the SAL’s branch lines).

-In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
-The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.
+In 1980, the Seaboard Coast Line's parent company, Seaboard Coast Line Industries (SCLI), merged with the Chessie System, creating CSX Corporation.
+CSX Corporation initially operated the Chessie and SCLI Systems separately, however in 1982 they began the process of consolidating the railroads of both holding companies.
+This began with the formation of the Seaboard System Railroad, which merged all of the railroads owned by SCLI into one.
+In 1986, Seaboard System renamed themselves CSX Transportation (CSXT), and by August 1987, the Chesapeake and Ohio Railway -the final remaining railroad under the Chessie System brand- was merged into CSXT.